 You will have to go for a personal interview at the USA consulate in your home country.
 Our team will help guide you through the visa application process and arrange an interview for you.

 What other countries are involved in the program?

 We have a wide variety of cultures involved with the program, but with emphasis on English speaking ability.
-Some of the countries currently involved are South Africa, Romania and more.
+Some of the countries currently involved are South Africa, Ireland, Italy, Portugal, Spain, Romania etc.

 What type of accommodation is available?